tgrady101/Stocks-Data-Pipeline/README.md

 Once the dbt job is run my final result is a Tableau dashboard updated to the current days data.
 The dashboard shows the top five and bottom five S&P 500 stocks over the last one/five/twenty trading days.

-# Next Steps

-My next goal is to create a similar data pipeline but streaming real time data via Kafka.